hrs234/simple_note_server/readme.md

 ## guides

+- ## database requirement

+  - the database is using MySQL engines

+  -  the database structure can be found on database folder with file name <em>simple_note.sql</em> to be imported

 - ## running an server

+  - firstly you need install an [node.js](https://nodejs.org/en/download/ "link to download the node.js") if you already have, just skip it

-  - run this command first
+  - after that run this command first

     ```
     npm install